darshitvadadoriya/follow_up_management/README.md

 # Follow-up Management
 Follow-up management entails using ERPNext CRM to initiate follow-ups through leads.

+## Description
+This application is utilized for managing follow-ups within ERPNext.Enhance your perspective from lead to managing follow-ups with a better view.
+A singular interface for adding, deleting, and updating follow-ups.In this application, users will receive notifications via system alerts and email up to 30 minutes before the scheduled follow-up time.
+Additionally, it automatically updates the status if a follow-up is not conducted according to the scheduled time.

 ## Installation
 1. Get app:
   ```sh